deficollective/defiscan/src/content/protocols/pendle.md

 These flash swap mechanisms allow users to gain exposure to yield alone (YT) without needing to manage the principal component (PT).

-`Governance` can `pause` SY token transfers, disabling the buying and selling of YT through this mechanism.
+`Governance` can `pause` SY token transfers, which completely blocks YT trading mechanisms.
+This pause prevents all essential operations on SY tokens (deposits, withdrawals, and transfers) that are necessary for flash swap functionality.
+Without these operations, it becomes technically impossible to buy or sell YT, as the process requires converting tokens to SY, minting PT+YT, and combining PT+YT to release SY.
+Users holding YT find themselves unable to exit their positions until governance decides to reactivate transfers, creating a significant centralization risk and potential fund immobilization during potentially critical periods.

 ## PENDLE incentives and Fees